 Another pandemic comfort, Harry beckons listeners to jump in his passenger seat and take a drive.
 The simple pleasures of a slightly worn car, sunny skies and breakfast foods reign supreme on this track.
 He leans further into listing during this song, as his observations while looking out the car window range from weed to riots for social justice.
 He even mentions “tea with cyborgs,” which he participated in during one of 1D’s final music videos, “Drag Me Down.”

-Harry sings about pancakes for two, a more childlike dish that conjures images of a couple hunched over a spread together after deciding to not stop their car.
+Harry sings about pancakes for two, a more childlike dish that conjures images of a couple hunched over a spread, after deciding to not stop their journey.

 Gentle beeping and more synthy production help create the opening to Harry’s space-leaning track.
 He sings about the distance he feels from those in his life.
 Harry provides a connection to the great beyond, but he is relegated to that darkened void on the outskirts of the rest of the world.
 He can look on at those around him and provide them with greatness, but he is merely idling.
 The lyrics contain the story of a tumultuous relationship filled with distance and uncertainty.